trackmania-rl/tmrl/readme/get_started.md

   ```shell
   python -m tmrl --check-environment
   ```
   - Control the car manually.
-You should see the LIDAR and rewards.
+You should see the screenshots/LIDAR and rewards.
   - Press `CTRL + C` to exit.

 ### Train: